Can I Bet on Usher's Super Bowl Halftime Show Props in the US?

 How to Place a Bet on the Halftime Show at the Super Bowl

-Usher will be headlining the 2024 Super Bowl Pepsi Halftime Show, and many are wondering how they can place their bets on the performance.
+Usher will be headlining the 2024 Super Bowl Apple Music Halftime Show, and many are wondering how they can place their bets on the performance.

 With many of you looking at your first venture into online sports betting on this Super Bowl, we are offering a step-by-step guide on exactly how to place your bets on the Halftime Show.